Dfroom/joint_savings_solidity_module_20_challenge/README.md

 # Joint Savings Solidity Assignment

 ## Introduction
 The objective of the assignment was to create a Ethereum compatible joint savings account using a Solidity smart contract.
 Some basic starter code and guidelines were provided as part of the assignment.
+The starter code can be found in the "Starter_Code" folder on the main branch.

 ## Code Disclaimer
 Used the starter code as my starting point and added code from there.